MicrosoftDocs/power-pages-docs/power-pages-docs/introduction.md

 # What is Power Pages?

 Microsoft Power Pages is a secure, enterprise-grade, low-code software as a service (SaaS) platform for creating, hosting, and administering modern external-facing business websites.
-Whether you're a low-code maker or a professional developer, Power Pages enables you to rapidly design, configure, and publish websites that work across web browsers and devices.
+Whether you're a low-code maker or a professional developer, Power Pages empowers you to rapidly design, configure, and publish websites that work across web browsers and devices.

 :::image type="content" source="media/overview/power-pages-site.png" alt-text="A website built using Power Pages.":::